Code-Institute-Submissions/MP1-Ewan-James-Music/README.md

 and web browsers.
 This was similar to a testing process created by former student of the Code Institute, Tim Nelson and I re-created and adapted it to work with the contents of my website and testing so as not to copy his work directly.

 Both sheets are in the directory labelled 'testing' in this repository for you to view.
-I have included snippings of the first validation test results in the 'testing' folder prior to completion of the whole site to test that my code structure was correct.
+I have included validation test results in the 'testing' folder as well.

 During testing I noticed that the 'back-to-top' links were not in the centre of the page where I wanted them, so on pages that had a particular parent already for the link I added the declaration 'text-align: center'.
 However, on the downloads page I had to add an extra style attributed to the ID 'feature-two-downloads' which was the parent div for the link in that page.

-After a lot of tidying up the css code to simplify the styles and reuse some of them, the stylesheet is now much smalled than it was originally.
+After a lot of tidying up the css code to simplify the styles and reuse some of them, the stylesheet is now much smaller than it was originally.

 ## DEPLOYMENT

+I've deployed my site on **GitHub Pages** which can be viewed at the following URL: https://leeabrown24.github.io/MP1-Ewan-James-Music/.
+No local deployment was required for this project.

 ## CREDITS
-* Photos were supplied by Ewan Brown (Ewan James) along with the audio and social media links.
+* Photos were supplied by Ewan Brown (Ewan James) along with social media links.
 * Biography of Ewan was written by him and then modified by me to suit the needs of the page in the website.
+* Code snipets from 'Code Institute Full Stack Developer' course lessons.

 ## CONTENT

+The text for the about-me html was supplied by Ewan and adapted to fit into the website.
+All other text on the site was created for the site by myself.

 ## MEDIA

+The photos and links in this site were all supplied by Ewan from his social media accounts.

 ## ACKNOWLEDGEMENTS